Col du Pré

 Our advice:

-- Ride steadily without jerking and without trying to pull your weight.
-15 laces isn't Alpe-d'Huez, but it's not bad.
+- Ride steadily without jerking or trying to pull your weight.
+15 laces is not Alpe-d'Huez, but it's not bad.

 - Col du Pré + Cormet de Roselend: beware of hunger and dehydration.
 Take what you need with you.
 Eat, drink, eat, drink!
 And beware of the heat and cold, due to the altitude but also to the fairly long intermediate section, with downhill sections between the Col du Pré and the end of Lac de Roselend.